ethancs13/SQL_ServerProject/README.md

-# AWS MySQL Terminal Project Setup Documentation
+# AWS MySQL Server Setup Documentation

 ## Project Goal
 Build a web-based terminal that connects to a MySQL database running on an AWS EC2 instance using SSH, and allows users to interact with the database through a simulated shell in the browser.